ChainSafe/b3-docs/docs/v1.0/3_brand-kit.md

 # Colors

 Don't limit yourself to just this common brand colors.
-B3 invites you to be expressive with different fun, vibrant color paletes.
+B3 invites you to be expressive with different fun, vibrant color palettes.

 Primary Blue: #3368ef
 Grey: #272727